zohar1000/ng-cond/README.md

 ```

 Observables are specified without the async pipe.<br/>
-You can refer the observable via template variable or directly in case of BehaviourSubject.
+You can refer the observable via template variable or directly in a case of BehaviourSubject.
 ```angular2html
 <div *ngCond="users$ as users">
   <div>Users: {{users}}</div>